telemachus/notes/socrates-companion/notes.md

 ## Chapter 7: Socratic Eudaimonism (Naomi Reshotko)

+Reshotko considers how Socrates understands *eudaimonia*, the "central value and supreme goal of a human life" (156), and what he makes of the relationship between *eudaimonia* and *aretē*, virtue or excellence.
+According to Reshotko, Socrates pursues *eudaimonia* in a practical rather than a theoretical manner.
+He does not seek a conceptual or logical understanding of *eudaimonia*.
+Instead, Socrates wants to find real life ways that are most likely to lead to *eudaimonia*.
+In addition, Reshotko believes that it is anachronistic to use intentional contexts to explain Socrates's radical views of human desire.
+Reshotko forcefully argues that Socrates means it: People only desire what is truly good for them.
+She does, however, admit that Socrates allows that things not actually for for people might appear best to them as a result of ignorance or confusion.
+She stresses the practicality and objectivity of Socrates's interest in *eudaimonia*.

 Reshotko argues that virtue is knowledge, but this definition can only apply to people.
 Notice that in *Hippias Major* 295c8-e3, Socrates argues for a definition of τὸ καλόν that cannot possibly be knowledge since it